 Shareholders & Investors

-Scope of Report
+Scope of Report and Referenced Guidelines

 Scope of Report：Reports related to sustainability cover the Obayashi Group.
-These reports cover the main results reporting period for fiscal year ended March 31, 2018 (April 1, 2017 to March 31, 2018), and also cover some results and activity content from previous or later period.
+These reports cover the main results reporting period for fiscal year ended March 31, 2020 (April 1, 2019 to March 31, 2020), and also cover some results and activity content from previous or later period.